 To an extent, your choice of car alarm could be dictated by the ability to fit it.
-If you’re handy with a multimeter, wrenches and soldering equipment then fitting a complex system may not be an issue, but you should also consider the actual car itself.
+If you’re handy with a multimeter, wrenches, and soldering equipment then fitting a complex system may not be an issue.
+But, you should also consider the actual car itself.

 Do you have the ability to fit anything more complicated than a plug and play system?
 Will you have to pay a professional to fit it for you?
 Does your car have any specific requirements – like a soft top for example?
 Is your car old?
 Will the wiring be able to handle it?

-It comes with two 3-button transmitters, but has the capacity to accept upto four for the one vehicle.
+It comes with two 3-button transmitters but has the capacity to accept up to four for the one vehicle.

 This isn’t a traditional car alarm in the sense of sirens & noise, but then why do we need traditional (aka, old) technology?
-The CarLock fits in your OBD (On Board Diagnostics) port (which has been fitted to all cars made since 1996), and can handle a number of tasks – it’s pretty clever.
+The CarLock fits in your OBD (On-Board Diagnostics) port (which has been fitted to all cars made since 1996), and can handle a number of tasks.
+It’s pretty clever.

 Before we get to the functionality, I must point out that you need a monthly subscription for it to work, which is currently around 10 bucks.

-The onboard systems can also detect harsh braking, acceleration and cornering – which you can set it up to tell you about in real time … have you let your son or daughter use the car?
-Want to ensure that they’re behaving … this is ideal.
+The onboard systems can also detect harsh braking, acceleration, and cornering.
+You can set it up to tell you about in real-time.
+Have you let your son or daughter use the car?
+Want to ensure that they’re behaving?
+This is ideal.

-The Python range has been used by professional installers forever – it’s a quality product that gives great service and reliability.
-With that said, you seriously need to know your way around a vehicle if you’re planning on fitting this yourself, this really is on another level.
+The Python range has been used by professional installers forever.
+It’s a quality product that gives great service and reliability.
+With that said, you seriously need to know your way around a vehicle if you’re planning on fitting this yourself.
+This really is on another level.

 Overall, this is one of the best car alarms on the market, even in its base form.
 If you add a few carefully selected extras, you’ll be hard pushed to beat it.

-What you’re getting here is pretty much a slightly upgraded version of the Python – 1-mile range, remote start, 2-way security … it does it all, but just with a few more tricks.
+What you’re getting here is pretty much a slightly upgraded version of the Python – 1-mile range, remote start, 2-way security.
+It does it all, but just with a few more tricks.